galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 Cool!
 Now we have our GraphQL running!
 Can you feel the power?

+[Here](https://github.com/galexandrade/heroes-graphql/tree/master/graphql-server) you can find the full code-base of our ApolloServer.

 ## Front end

-Now let's connect the last piece missing on our puszle, the front end.
+Now, let's connect the last piece missing on our puszle, the front-end.

-You can see the full code base [here](https://github.com/galexandrade/heroes-graphql/tree/master/react-web-app).
-My focus is on the GraphQL part, so, I'm not concerned about styling or testing the components properly here.
+My focus here is on the GraphQL part, so, I'm not concerned about styling or testing the components properly.

-First we need to create a new React application with `create-react-app` and then install the [Apollo client for React](https://www.apollographql.com/docs/react/get-started/):
+First we need to [create a new React application](https://reactjs.org/docs/create-a-new-react-app.html) with `create-react-app` and then install the [Apollo client for React](https://www.apollographql.com/docs/react/get-started/):

 ```shell
 npm install apollo-boost @apollo/react-hooks graphql